macdja38/pvpsite/src/content/faq.md

+---
-# FAQ
+title: FAQ
+description: Frequently asked questions and answers
+component: ContentPage
+---

-Just a collection of frequently asked questions and their respective answers.
+A collection of frequently asked questions and their respective answers.
 If you have any suggestions feel free to suggest them [here](https://discord.gg/p2beFQq)

 ### Q